27 Building a DSL

 5. Composability (every operation returns a unit_val) to make expressions chainable.

 A more ambitious DSL would add NSE to capture column names or expressions, use S3 generics to dispatch across backends, and build expression objects that defer evaluation. ggplot2 uses all of these.
-The progression from “simple class with overloaded operators” to “full expression-builder DSL with lazy evaluation and multiple backends” is a continuum.
-You do not need the full machinery for every problem.
-Start with the simplest technique that makes your interface read well, and add complexity only when the domain demands it.
+The progression from “simple class with overloaded operators” to “full expression-builder DSL with lazy evaluation and multiple backends” is a continuum, and you do not need the full machinery for every problem.
+Start with the simplest technique that makes your interface read naturally; add complexity only when the domain demands it.

 Exercises